October 2017 Update

-- World Bond returns were positive over the course of the month, as both global government core exposure and opportunistic sources of return added to performance
+- Hartford World Bond Fund returns were positive over the course of the month as opportunistic sources of return drove the majority of performance

 Expenses3 % (Class A) Net Op.
 Exp.: 1.05% Gross Op.
 Exp.: 1.11%